-Alonzo Herndon, a former slave born in 1858 in Social Circle, sought to better himself and ultimately became Atlanta's first African-American millionaire.
-An entrepreneur at heart, he learned barbering and eventually opened his own shop in Atlanta called the Crystal Palace and later founded the Atlanta Life Insurance Company.
-Historian Marcellus Barksdale describes the Crystal Palace as fitting its name.
+Alonzo Herndon, born into enslavement in Social Circle in 1858, ultimately became Atlanta's first African-American millionaire.
+An entrepreneur at heart, he learned barbering and eventually opened his own shop called the Crystal Palace.
+He later founded the Atlanta Life Insurance Company.
 Carole Merritt, director of Herndon Home, takes students on a tour of the house where Alonzo Herndon lived with his wife Adrienne and their son Norris.

 From Rags to Riches: The Story of Alonzo Herndon